ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   and clock skew between client and server (see {{Section 5.6.7 of HTTP}});
 - it mitigates the risk related to thundering herd when too many clients are serviced with the same timestamp.

-The client MUST NOT assume that all its service limit will be reset at the moment indicated by the reset keyword.
+The client MUST NOT assume that all its service limit will be reset at the moment indicated by the reset parameter.
 The server MAY arbitrarily alter the reset parameter value between subsequent requests; for example, in case of resource saturation or to implement sliding window policies.

 ### Partition Key Parameter {#ratelimit-partitionkey}